aaronhamilton/companion/README.md

 * ...
 * Dana Jansens
 * chjj and richardgv
+* aaronhamilton

 Not counting the tens of people who forked it in between.

-Compton is distributed under MIT license, as far as I (richardgv) know.
+Companion and Compton are distributed under the MIT license, as far as richardgv and I know.
 See LICENSE for more info.